 (6) All composting facilities must be designed, constructed, and operated in a manner that controls or prevents propagation, harborage, or attraction of vectors, including but not limited to rats, birds, and flies.

+(7) All composting facilities that produce, collect or store biogas must be designed, constructed, and operated to meet state and local fire regulations to address the potential for fire and explosions.

+(8) All composting facilities that collect, store and manage liquid digestate must demonstrate adequate capacity to store or remove the digestate.
+For facilities that land apply, storage must be provided for periods when the production of liquid digestate exceeds the capacity of the soil to use the digestate at agronomic rates including during wet winter months.

-(7) All composting facilities must comply with all other applicable laws and regulations.
+(9) All composting facilities must comply with all other applicable laws and regulations.

 Stat.
 Auth.: ORS 459.045, 459A.025 & 468.020 Stats.
 Implemented: ORS 459.005, 459.015 & 459.205 Hist.: DEQ 6-2009, f. & cert. ef.
 9-14-09